-Throughout the program, professional educators analyze topics including child development, family partnerships, content knowledge, and leadership.
-Education professionals examine the quality of early childhood programs and policies, research and present strategies to promote positive outcomes for young children, and evaluate the leadership characteristics necessary to be an advocate in the field.
+The curriculum includes studies of child development, family partnerships, content knowledge, and leadership.
+Students will examine the quality of early childhood programs and policies.
+Classes include research to create strategies to promote positive outcomes for young children through age 8.

 - An official transcript of a master’s degree